MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

   - _Search for Exchange mail flow rules (transport rules) by name in Threat Explorer_: Membership in the **Security Admin** or **Security Reader** roles.
   - _Read-only access_: Membership in the **Global Reader** or **Security Reader** roles.

+> [!TIP]
+> Audit log entries are generated when an admin previews or downloads an email message.
+You can search the admin audit log by user for **AdminMailAccess** activity.
+For instructions, see [Audit New Search](/purview/audit-new-search).

 To use Threat Explorer or Real-time detections, you need to be assigned a license for Defender for Office 365 (included in your subscription or an add-on license).

-Threat Explorer or Real-time detections contains data for users with Defender for Office 365 licenses.
+Threat Explorer or Real-time detections contains data for users with Defender for Office 365 licenses assigned to them.

 ## Elements of Threat Explorer and Real-time detections